 CTI-1601 is a biologic fusion protein that is produced in E. coli.
-We have worked with contract manufacturers to develop, in accordance with current good manufacturing practice ("cGMP") a manufacturing process and analytical methods for drug substance to support clinical trials.
-The drug product manufacturing process was also developed and packaged into single use vials for the clinical program.
+We have worked with contract manufacturers to develop, in accordance with cGMPs a manufacturing process and analytical methods for drug substance to support clinical trials.
 We also use third party manufacturers for the clinical packaging, storage and distribution of CTI-1601.
 We rely on third parties to store the CTI-1601 master cell bank and working cell bank, each stored at a different location.
-We continue to advance the manufacturing of CTI-1601, obtain stability data, and produce drug product for toxicology studies and future clinical trials.
+We continue to advance the manufacturing of CTI-1601, obtain stability data, and produce drug product for future clinical trials.
 We are continually trying to optimize our manufacturing process to increase yields, decrease costs and increase reliability in supply chains.
 The final process will need to be successfully scaled up to support commercial manufacturing.

 The drug substance which is in frozen liquid form for CTI-1601 is currently manufactured for us by KBI Biopharma, Inc. ("KBI").
 We are party to a Master Services Agreement, as amended, with KBI, pursuant to which KBI provides biological development and clinical manufacturing services with respect to CTI-1601.
 We currently produce a frozen liquid form of drug product at another manufacturer.
-We are undertaking a program with a third-party manufacturer to begin to produce a lyophilized version of the drug product from the same KBI drug substance, that, once available, we intend to use in certain of our future planned clinical trials.
+We expect to undertake a program with a third-party manufacturer to begin to produce a lyophilized version of the drug product from the same KBI drug substance, that, once available, we intend to use in certain of our future planned clinical trials.